A Beginner’s Guide to Agile Scrum for software development teams

 Learning materials from a Scrum Alliance’s Certified ScrumMaster (CSM) training course provided by Axon Active

 Offshore software outsourcing company Axon Active works with POs around the world based on respect and mutual understanding.

-An offshore mobile app development team works hard and plays hard.
+An offshore software development team works hard and plays hard

 Once a product increment is delivered, the Scrum Team in collaboration with users/ stakeholders will inspect the working software through a Sprint Review Event, a 4-hour informal meeting to get feedback where they will discuss questions like: